seventhclass/chakra/Lib/Readme.txt

-This is folder for sharing lib file.
+This folder is for sharing lib files.